throttled/throttled/README.md

 ## Installation

+throttled uses gopkg.in for semantic versioning:
 `go get gopkg.in/throttled/throttled.v0`

 As of July 27, 2015, the package is located under its own Github organization.
 Please adjust your imports to `gopkg.in/throttled/throttled.v0`.

+The 1.x release series is compatible with the original, unversioned library written by [Martin Angers][puerkitobio].
+There is a [blog post explaining that version's usage on 0value.com][blog].

 ## Documentation